openstack-archive/fuel-docs/pages/release-notes/v6-1/other/2020-glance.rst

 .. _glance-rn:

-OpenStack image (Glance)
+OpenStack Image (Glance)
 ------------------------

-Resolved glance issues
+Resolved Glance issues
 ++++++++++++++++++++++

 * In case of slow connection to the external storage, Glance